×

 Instructions

 • Finely ground the pecans using a food processor or a sharp knife.
-It should resemble a pecan flour, not pecan butter (so don’t over-blend).
+It should resemble pecan flour, not pecan butter (so don’t over-blend).

 • Cream the room temperature butter and sweetener until airy and lighter in color for about 2 minutes.